joedeluca/docs/src/guide/essentials/component-basics.md

 </div>

 It's also possible to globally register a component, making it available to all components in a given app without having to import it.
-The pros and cons of global vs. local registration is discussed in the dedicated [Component Registration](/guide/components/registration) section.
+The pros and cons of global vs. local registration are discussed in the dedicated [Component Registration](/guide/components/registration) section.

 Components can be reused as many times as you want: